 Starting out as a lightweight riff thing I had written one evening in NY for Cyrinda’s enjoyment, I developed the lyric to the otherwise wordless pumper and it ultimately turned into a bit of a smorgasbord of imagined Americana.
 Its central character was based on an Iggy-type persona and the setting was inspired by Max’s Kansas City.
 The title, of course, was a clumsy pun upon Jean Genet.

 Moonage Daydream: The Life And Times Of Ziggy Stardust

-‘The Jean Genie’ was performed by Bowie during all his major tours, with the exception of the Outside, Hours and Heathen tours.
+‘The Jean Genie’ was performed by Bowie during almost all his major tours, with the exception of the Outside, Hours and Heathen tours.

 Occasionally Bowie played the Beatles‘ ‘Love Me Do’ on the harmonica during performances of the song.
 During the final concert of the Ziggy Stardust Tour, at London’s Hammersmith Odeon on 3 July 1973, the two songs were performed as a medley with Jeff Beck guesting on guitar.

 A live version recorded on 20 October 1972 at the Santa Monica Civic Auditorium was included on the 30th anniversary edition of Aladdin Sane in 2003, and later on Live Santa Monica ’72.
 The song was also included on David Live, the 2017 expanded reissue of Stage, and the posthumous albums Cracked Actor (Live Los Angeles ’74) and Welcome To The Blackout (Live London ’78).